 If either Wix or WordPress.com doesn’t have a feature you want, you can’t simply add it.
 If you want to migrate to a new platform – you can’t just pickup and leave and start elsewhere with your exact same website.

 When you self-host on your own server – you can do both those things.
 However, it’s also not as convenient as a hosted platform.

-Wix has 5 paid plan in addition to their ad-supported free plan.
+Wix has 5 paid plans in addition to their ad-supported free plan.
 You can check out their plans here – though most of their plans are mainly differentiated by storage space.

 Keep in mind that with Wix – your plan includes hosting, customer support, designs, etc.

 WordPress.com has a free plan limited to a subdomain (e.g., [yourwebsite].wordpress.com).
 The WordPress.com Personal Plan runs $2.99/mo when billed annually.
 You can have a custom domain, but it’s limited by designs and storage space.
 The Premium Plan run $8.25/mo when billed annually.
 It adds more space and some more feature upgrades (though no Google Analytics support).

 The Business Plan runs $24.92/mo when billed annually.
 It adds Google Analytics, more design options and unlimited storage.

 Keep in mind that both these companies only allow a single site on these plans.

 Self-hosted WordPress is 100% free software that you can install on any server.
 If you are real geek, you can technically run it for free off a home server.
 But realistically, your main cost will be paying for shared Linux hosting.
 You can get good hosting for less than $3/mo when billed annually – that renews at only $8/mo when billed annually.

 Either way, self-hosted WordPress will have much cheaper pricing both relatively and absolutely no matter what host you use.